How the Program Works

 Residential Discovery Scholars live in University residence halls with bedroom occupancy ranging from 1 to 4 middle school students of the same gender.
 Residential students are supervised by program mentors who accompany students on weekend field trips, social activities, seminars, and other events.
 Students enjoy meals in the University’s dining hall or at program events.
 For complete information, click here.

 Commuter Discovery Scholars live at home and travel to and from campus on a daily basis.
-Commuters join all students for lunch at the campus dining hall and participate in the Kids for Peace afternoon seminar.
+Commuters join all students for lunch at the campus dining hall and participate in the physical fitness afternoon workshops.
 For complete information, click here.

 My daughter was very impressed with not only the faculty of UMD, but she was really influenced by her college mentor.
 What an amazing group of leaders.
 She is anticipating returning next year.
 Disc parent